There are several reasons why an ASME-certified vessel may need service. However, the need for ASME R-Stamp Repair is very specific.

 In the case of an accident, such as a tool falling into the tank and causing damage; surface scratches and dents can typically be repaired on-site, provided they do not go beyond minimum requirements, with mechanical polishing or hand/wand electropolishing.

+The damage might be a bent agitator, or it might be damage to a side wall or baffles.
+We see these kinds of things all the time and we can fix them most of the time.
 Depending on the size of the vessel and type of repair, Apache’s service techs may be able to make repairs on site or in some cases, tanks are shipped back to the factory.
 Apache can provide services including:

 It is important to note that any weld repairs to the ASME pressures zones on tanks, require an R-Stamp.
 The R-Stamp is a certification required by the National Board of Boiler and Pressure Vessels for repair of an ASME tank or vessel.